ut-ras/robomaster_cv_python/README.md

 2023 Fleet: ![Fleet_Render_1x1](https://github.com/ut-ras/robomaster_CV/assets/77861652/fdf0df6e-e5ee-45f9-aae2-001c07c516e6)

 UT Stampede RoboMaster CV Repository
-Code is written for BeagleBone AI-64, using UART1 pins (which are actually mapped to UART2 pins) 5V 5A power supply through barrel connector 5.5mm x 2.1mm Intel RealSense D435i + D435
-Powered using RoboMaster battery
+Code is written for BeagleBone AI-64
 For questions about the BeagleBone AI-64, our code, history of development on the BeagleBone AI-64 for a full RoboMaster CV system, and tips on getting started, documentation, etc. please contact Paul Han (email: pauljhan@utexas.edu Discord: @bornhater)

 Our CV system is organized into subsystems that cover various tasks necessary for a full RoboMaster CV system